 Easy vegan queso cheese dip that contains aubergine/eggplant and butternut squash to make it light and low calorie.
 Perfect for those days where you want something filling and creamy but not too heavy.
 Nutritional yeast gives this dairy free whole foods dip a cheesy taste.

 Simple to make but does take some time while the veggies bake, however the oven is doing all the work while you sit back.
-Suitable for vegan, dairy free, healthy, oil-free and gluten-free diets.
+Suitable for vegan, dairy free, healthy, plant based oil-free and gluten-free diets.

-Light Queso Cheese Dip Recipe
+Vegan Queso Cheese Dip Recipe

 - 2 Aubergines

 - 1 clove of Garlic

 - 2 tbsp Cashews